 Managed is a platform for residential real estate.
 It’s used by property management agents to run a portfolio of rental properties.

-In broad terms it covers
+In broad terms the platform covers

 - The initial setup of a lease and onboarding of a new tenant or owner